-Basis of difference Partnership Co-ownership

-1. Formation Partnership always arises out Co-ownership may arise either

-of a contract, from agreement or

-express or implied. by the operation of law, such as by inheritance.
+Basis of difference Partnership Co-ownership 1.
+Formation always arises out Co-ownership may arise either from agreement or express or implied. by the operation of law, such as by inheritance.
 2. Implied agency A partner is the agent of the other partners.
-3. Nature of interest There is community of interest which means that profits and losses must have to be shared. involve sharing of 4.
-Transfer of interest A share in the partnership is transferred only by the consent of other partners. transfer his
+A co-owner is not the agent of other co-owners.
+3. Nature of interest Thereiscommunityofinterestwhichmeansthatprofitsandlossesmusthavetobeshared. involve sharing of 4.
+Transfer of interest A share in the partnership is transferred only by the consent of other partners. transfer his interest or rights in